jsunthon/Find-N-Shake-Restaurants/README.md

-# RandomRestaurantFinder
+# Find-N-Shake Restaurants
 Android app that finds random restaurants via the Yelp API.
+Made more fun by letting the user shake for the results.

 ## Functionality
 * List X numbers of restaurants randomly upon shake or refresh.